kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# A Small Community Can Still Produce Useful Extensions Quickly
+## A Small Community Can Still Produce Useful Extensions Quickly { #small-community-extensions }

 A framework with a smaller community will naturally have fewer ready-made modules than Spring.